 Between 1999 – 2006 Peter conceptualised and directed many international and local commercials that received international award recognition – including the Cannes Bronze Winner, ‘Don’t Forget’ – a PSA focused on Alzheimers.

 Between 2006-2008 Peter directed his first feature film, 'Oil on Water', which was released theatrically in South Africa and went on to obtain worldwide international distribution through E1 Entertainment.
 The film was awarded Best Feature Film at the Everglades International Film Festival and obtained official nominations and selections at nine other International Festivals.

-Peter is the Director of the documentary ‘Township Yogi’, as well as a producer on the film with Blair Underwood and Elle Matthews, which is in distribution.
+Peter is the Director of the award-winning documentary ‘Township Yogi’, as well as a producer on the film with Blair Underwood and Elle Matthews, which is in distribution.